Commissioner of the Revenue

 The responsibility for collecting taxes

 .
 If you want to pay your taxes, have questions about payments due or paid

 or about due dates, please contact the Treasurer's Office at (540) 382-5723.

 What's NewPersonal Property Change Form Instructions:

 The Personal Property Change Form

-allows you to change your address, tell us if you purchased a vehicle, sold a vehicle, or moved in or out of the county.
-Below is an ordinance passed by the Montgomery County Board of Supervisors in July of 2014 that requires you to file this form with
+you to change your address, tell us if you purchased a vehicle, sold a vehicle, or moved in or out of the county.
+Below is an ordinance passed by the Montgomery County Board of Supervisors in July of 2014 that requires you to file this form with the Commissioner

 Sec.
 2-32. - Filing of personal property tax returns - Generally.

 - (a)Every person in the county subject by law to tangible personal property taxation shall file a tangible personal property tax return with the commissioner of the revenue of the county on forms furnished by such office on or before May 1 of each